About treatments for bone health

 Denosumab (Prolia®)

-You have denosumab once every 6 months as an injection just under the skin (a subcutaneous injection).
+Denosumab is given once every 6 months as an injection just under the skin.
+This is called a subcutaneous injection.
 If you have denosumab, your doctor may advise you to take calcium and vitamin D supplements.

 Denosumab can cause some side effects.
 These include: